irinatu17/Art-of-Tea/TESTING.md

 - In production all images are stored in the AWS S3, so the Basket was constantly checked to make sure it works as expected.
 - Edit/Delete functionality was tested many times, all the changes straight away can be seen in the database.
 - The defensive design worked well allowing only superuser to have an access to this functionality.
-### Login/sign up/logout/forgot password
-These features are built-in components of Django allauth package were tested manually as well, as about 5-10 different accounts were created.
-Forgot password, verification email, login - all work as expected.
-- Entering incorrect emails, incorrect password and case sensitivity works as expected.
-- Trying to register with an already registered email works as expected.
-- Entering two different passwords and trying to enter old password when re-setting password works as expected.
-- Registration and login pages are only available to anonymous users.

 ## Automated Testing
 Automated testing is implemented to support manual testing during the development process.